 For simultaneous HDBaseT and LAN connectivity, a third-party distribution product can be utilised to combine HDBaseT video stream with LAN connection for delivery to the projector.

-The projector can receive 100/120Hz and display 3D at 100/120Hz.
+While the projector can receive 100/120Hz and display 3D at 100/120Hz, video processing is limited to 60Hz.